matheusfm/futbin/README.md

 ![GitHub](https://img.shields.io/github/license/matheusfm/futbin)
 ![GitHub all releases](https://img.shields.io/github/downloads/matheusfm/futbin/total)

-An unofficial command line utility for [futbin](https://www.futbin.com/).
+An unofficial command-line tool for [futbin](https://www.futbin.com/).
 Also, it can be used as a library.

 # Install

 ## Pre-compiled binaries

 1. Download the file for your system/architecture from the [GitHub releases assets](https://github.com/matheusfm/futbin/releases)
-2. Unpack the downloaded archive (e.g `tar -xzf futbin_0.3.2_Linux_x86_64.tar.gz`)
+2. Unpack the downloaded archive (e.g `tar -xzf futbin_Linux_x86_64.tar.gz`)
-3. Make sure the binary has execution bit turned on (`chmod +x ./futbin`)
+3. Ensure that the binary has execution permissions (`chmod +x ./futbin`)
 4. Move the binary somewhere in your `$PATH` (e.g `mv ./futbin $HOME/.local/bin`)

 ## Install script

-The process above can be automated by the following script:
+The installation process can be automated using the following script:

 ```shell
 curl -sSfL https://raw.githubusercontent.com/matheusfm/futbin/main/install.sh | sh -s -- -b $HOME/.local/bin
 ```

 ## From source

-You need `go` installed and `GOBIN` in your `PATH`.
-Once that is done, run the command:

 ```shell
 go install github.com/matheusfm/futbin@latest